San Marino and Surroundings

 Finally, fun and adrenaline find their home in large amusement parks such as Fiabilandia in Rimini and the famous Mirabilandia in Ravenna, easily accessible from San Marino.

-Food and wine culture
+Food and wine culture and shopping

 From the discovery of typical local products, such as Piadina Romagnola IPG, combined with local cheeses such as Squaquerone di Romagna DOP, to typical wines such as Sangiovese, Trebbiano or Albana: every moment in San Marino and Romagna is a journey also gustatory.